adnodev/adno-app-doks/content/en/docs/prologue/quick-start/index.md

 It allows you to:

-- **create a project** by entering the URL of a static image or an IIIF image,
+- **create a project** by entering the URL of a static image, an IIIF image or manifest, or that of an Adno project,,
 - **import a project** by loading an Adno project file.
 - **retrieve a project** a previously created project stored in your browser.